 The Big Three

-- Tearstone of Elune.
+Tearstone of Elune.
 Procs on initial Wild Growth cast, not each tick.
-There are several reasons why the ring is so strong:
+The ring has several strengths:

-- It on average gives you 1.2 free rejuvenations per cast.
-This is a 26,400 mana boost to Wild Growths already impressive mana efficiency.
+- It on average gives you 0.9 free rejuvenations per cast.
+This is a nice mana boost to Wild Growths already impressive mana efficiency.

 - Wild Growth is a smart heal, which means that the free rejuvenation is likely to be added to a low HP target and is unlikely to overheal.